 Now, if you want something that is really bold like, “Hey, I want the edge to stand out from the top of my countertop.
 I want to have an extra dimension.”
 Then the big bevel is definitely for you.
 It’s a big angle, then it’s squared down.
-So light’s going to catch it different at the top, on the angle, and on the bottom.
+So light’s going to catch it differently at the top, on the angle, and on the bottom.
 So it stands out and reflects more light.
 It’s more impactful.

 Now, if you want something modern, or just something simple and sleek, the square edge is definitely for you guys.
 It’s exactly what it described – flat in the middle, small around the top, small around the bottom, just so it doesn’t chip in case you accidentally hit it with a pot or a pan, but pretty much square all the way through.

-Probably the most popular upgrade edge we carry, is the ogee.
-The ogee, which is on our website under the edge profile selections, is a big groove and then a round on the bottom.
+Probably the most popular upgrade edge we carry is the ogee.
+The ogee, which is on our website under the edge profile selections, is a big groove and then around on the bottom.
 It really, really formats your space, which is either a good thing or a bad thing.
 It’s a good thing if you love the way it looks and just has this look you cannot imitate with another edge.
 It’s a really bad thing if you put it in and it makes everything feel super heavy.
 The full bullnose is an edge that’s not that expensive.
 It is an upgrade.
 It’s just a full round all the way on top and bottom.
-It does make the counter top look thinner, and around the sink area, the water can roll from the sink area right into the cabinets because there’s no stopping point.
+It does make the countertop look thinner, and around the sink area, the water can roll from the sink area right into the cabinets because there’s no stopping point.
 Be very careful with that edge, guys.